Mozart Concert in Vienna

 Mozart not only lived but also died in December of 1791 in his apartment Rauhensteingasse.
 He was buried in Vienna in an anonymous grave.
 His grave is now marked with a monumental headstone with a crying angel, which is appropriate as he died at a young age of 35.

+With the overheated dining area, barforama canoodling happening, and terrible food I quickly paid and left the restaurant.
 I stood outside in the cool evening air to try and cool down from the incredible temperatures inside.
 My irritation dissipated slowly after exiting the reddish lit room from hell.
 I prayed that my stomach would keep the expensive contents down until after the show.

 Angst took over me, I had paid so much for this blasted ticket, and the night was not starting out very well.
 Why did I wear this confounded skirt and boots, I should have just attended the concert and had a meal elsewhere.
 If this was how the night started out, how terrible would the music be when I had built it up in my mind so much?